 Adult Beetle Control

-- Large Area Beetle Control: Use PyGanic EC 1.4.
+Large Area Beetle Control: Use PyGanic EC 1.4.
 This is a pyrethrum concentrate that is effective against hundreds of insects, including the Japanese Beetle.
-If the water in the area to be treated is alkaline, you would have to consider adding Citric Acid to lower the pH to a mid-range of 5.5 -7.
+If the water in the area to be treated is alkaline, consider adding Citric Acid to lower the pH to a mid-range of approximately 7.

 Related Article: Japanese Beetles - Beetle Mania.